Dynamical Variational Autoencoders: A Comprehensive Review: Training

 \section{Training}

-Comparing the compact form of SRNN in \eqref{eq:SRNN-joint-alternate} with the general compact form of a DVAE in \eqref{time_slide_ordered_model} (simplified without $\myu[1:T]$), we see that the SRNN model makes the following conditional independence assumptions:
+A comparison of the compact form of SRNN in \eqref{eq:SRNN-joint-alternate} with the general compact form of a DVAE in \eqref{time_slide_ordered_model} (simplified without $\myu[1:T]$) shows that the SRNN model makes the following conditional independence assumptions:

-Using these two simplifications along with the inference model \eqref{eq:SRNN-inference-model-seq-general} (which we recall is consistent with the true posterior), the VLB in its most general form \eqref{VLB1_dev} can be simplified as follows:
+Using these two simplifications, along with the inference model \eqref{eq:SRNN-inference-model-seq-general} (which we recall is consistent with the exact posterior distribution), the VLB in its most general form \eqref{VLB1_dev} can be simplified as follows:

-Again, the KL divergence can be computed analytically and intractable expectations are approximated by Monte Carlo estimates.
+Again, the KL divergence can be computed analytically, and intractable expectations are approximated by Monte Carlo estimates.
 The procedure to sample from $q_{\phi}(\myz[t] | \myx[1:T])$ and $q_{\phi}(\myz[t-1] | \myx[1:T])$ relies on the ``cascade trick,'' as for DKF (see Section~\ref{sec:DKF-training}).